ctfs/write-ups-2014/hack-lu-ctf-2014/get-your-gatling-at-garrettling-part-1/README.md

 >   * assign bits to them.
 > - Every handler corresponds to an opcode value (the index of said handler in the handler table).
 > - Bits are assigned to each handler that encode a part of the fingerprint value.
-> - Ex.: If there are four handlers implementing the same semantics ("equivalent" handlers), each virtual instruction encodes log_2(4) = 2 bits depending on the handler it is encoded with.
+> - Ex.: If there are four handlers implementing the same semantics (“equivalent” handlers), each virtual instruction encodes `log_2(4)` = `2` bits depending on the handler it is encoded with.
 >
 > The two bit values are assigned in ascending order, starting with the _lowest_ opcode:
 >